What is the CBAM?

-On 14 July 2021, the European Commission put forward its proposal for a carbon border adjustment mechanism (CBAM), a mechanism that would put a carbon levy on imports of certain emission intensive products from third countries into the EU.
-This is part of the ‘Fit for 55’ package, a group of 12 directives and regulations aiming to achieve 55% emissions reductions compared to 1990 levels.
+On 17 May 2023, the European Union’s Carbon Border Adjustment Mechanism (CBAM) was formally adopted and entered into force.
+This closes a legislative process that started in 2021, when the European Commission presented its initial proposal for a mechanism that would put a carbon levy on imports of certain emission intensive products from third countries into the EU.
+This was part of the ‘Fit for 55’ package, a group of 12 directives and regulations aiming to achieve 55% emissions reductions compared to 1990 levels.

 However, the replacement of free allocation with the CBAM will not cover all the sectors receiving free allowances.
 Even for the goods covered, a number of exemptions were granted to upstream products (‘precursors’) so only a portion of the carbon embedded in imports will be taxed.